 A service might temporarily close in response to a COVID-19 case, or because of wider restrictions announced by a state or territory government to quell a local outbreak.
 Whatever the reason, a child care closure puts pressure on working families and centre operators, but there is some good news.

-The Federal government has extended the gap fee waiver provision for child care services nationwide, and this means that if your service is advised or directed to close by a local authority due to COVID-19, it can waive gap fees until 31 December, 2021.
+The Federal government has extended the gap fee waiver provision for child care services nationwide, and this means that if your service has to close due to COVID-19, it can waive gap fees until 30 June 2022.

 This takes some of the worry out of a child care closure, so let’s see what it means for families, and how you can stay up-to-date with current COVID-19 restrictions and closures.

 If your family is eligible for the Child Care Subsidy (CCS), then the government pays this money straight to your child care provider to reduce the fees you personally have to pay.